TheAIguy-dev/ussr/ussr-nbt/README.md

 # ussr-nbt

-A very fast fast and versatile NBT library for Minecraft: Java Edition.
+A very fast and versatile NBT library for Minecraft: Java Edition.

 Some features of this library: